mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 Here are some guidelines around this:

-* When submitting a PR, please include updated documentation if applicable.
+* When submitting a PR, please include updated documentation if applicable
-* The documentation update can be in the form of a bullet list or an outline.
+* The documentation update can be in the form of a bullet list or an outline
-* Label the PR as **Docs Needed**/**Editor Review** and tag @justinegeffen or @amyblais.
+* Label the PR as **Docs Needed**/**Editor Review** and tag @justinegeffen or @amyblais
-* The documentation you've submitted will be reviewed.
+* The documentation you've submitted will be reviewed
-* At times, the editors may make and commit stylistic changes \(such as punctuation\) but any content changes will be added as a suggestion for the submitter's consideration.
+* At times, the editors may make and commit stylistic changes \(such as punctuation\) but any content changes will be added as a suggestion for the submitter's consideration
-* Once the PR is approved, it will be merged, and the documentation will be updated.
+* Once the PR is approved, it will be merged, and the documentation will be updated

 You can read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review).